Italian at its (vegetarian!) finest.

 - Line a half-sheet pan or large baking pan with paper towels.
 Lay the eggplant in a single layer and salt generously, front and back.
 Do another layer of paper towels if necessary.
 Let the eggplant sit for about 30 minutes.
 This is a good time to make your marinara and get your mise en place set up for the frying.

-- Pour yourself a glass of wine, put on some Rat Pack greatest hits.
-Make your marinara.
+- Make your marinara.
 Preheat the oven to 350°F.

-- Set up three flat-bottomed bowls (soup or salad bowls work great), one with flour, one with whisked eggs, and one with breadcrumbs.
+- Set up three shallow bowls (wide soup or salad bowls work great): one with flour, one with whisked eggs, and one with breadcrumbs.

 - Pat the eggplant dry of excess moisture.
 The salt should have dissolved and mostly absorbed into the eggplant.
 This is why you don't need extra salt in the recipe.
 Reserve the sheet pan and line it with fresh paper towels.